 Assemble the Rolls

-- Repeat until meat filling is gone.
+Repeat until all the meat filling is used.

 Bake the Sarma

 Position a rack in the center of the oven and heat to 350 F.

 Coarsely chop the remaining steamed cabbage, not including the reserved leaves.